LAL (band)

 LAL is a Toronto-based collective of musicians representing Uganda, Bangladesh, Barbados, and India featuring vocalist Rosina Kazi, laptop musician Nicholas "Murr" Murray, and bassist Ian de Sousa.
 The group's sound fuses South-Asian roots, West Indian fruits, and melancholic vocals with jazz and hip hop influences, down tempo grooves, broken soul, and electro.
 Their song lyrics are socially conscious poetry.

 History

+LAL formed in 1998.
+The band members, Rosina Kazi and Nicholas "Murr" Murray met while working in the record store HMV basement in the 1990's.

+“Lal [in several South Asian languages] means red.
+The colour itself is associated with rebellion, revolution, love, anger, passion…and I think these things also reflect who we are and what we bring as musicians.
+We sound like migration, we sound like deportation.
+We sound like everything changed and taken into another world.”